Brazilian Blow Dry

 The main thing to ensure is that you don’t use anything which could react to the keratin and strip it off your hair.
 Avoid exposing your hair to chlorine and use a gentle sulphate-free shampoo and conditioner throughout the duration of your blow dry.

 So how soon can I wash my hair?

 ‘In my salon we use a system called Alphaparf Milano and the brilliance of it is that we can wash our clients’ hair right after the treatment has been applied in the salon; it’s formaldehyde-free which allows you to have much more freedom with what you can do with it.
 Other keratin treatments are more restrictive and don’t let you wash your hair or even tie it in a bobble for a while afterwards for fear of it creating a kink in the hair surface.

 While it’s tempting to want to make your hair look as great as possible to show off the benefits of your new ‘do, it’s advisable not to add colour for at least 6 weeks after your treatment.
 'If my clients are desperate then I’ll do a semi-permanent colour on the same day, but it’s preferable to let the treatment settle on your hair before you do any more chemical processes.
-All permanent colour should be done a week before the Keratin Treatment and toner on the same day.'
+All permanent colour should be done a week before the Brazilian Blow Dry and toner on the same day.'